hayeah/sike-react-course/create-project/index.md

-Usually, it's faster to start with a boiler plate project setup.
-But we are going to start from scratch, and configure a simple frontend project.
-Throughout this project, we'll incrementally add more features to our setup.
+We are going to setup a frontend project from scratch.
+Usually it's simpler to use a boilerplate, but if you are new to frontend, it's good to go through the process of setting up a project, so you know what the useful tools are.

 There are too many different project build tools out there.
-Even worse, there's a new build tool that comes out every week.
+Even worse, a new build tool becomes popular every other week!
 It's impossible to keep up.

 All these build tools, though, share same basic ideas.

-We'll show you these basic ideas, so no matter what build tool you use (Grunt, Gulp, Webpack, Duo.js), you'd have some intuition of how they work.
-Specifically, we will learn to use the following tools:
+We'll show you these basic ideas, so no matter what build tool you have to use (Grunt, Gulp, Webpack), you'd can learn to use them quickly.

+We'll learn to:

 + Use NPM to install open-source packages.
 + Break CSS files into modules.
 + Use BrowserSync for live-editing.
 + Use Makefile to run project tasks.

+Later, we'll learn how to organize JavaScript:

 + Instead of one big JS file, write smaller CommonJS modules.
 + Use `browserify` to bundle JavaScript modules.
 + Use Babel to convert ES6 to ES5, so you can run your JS everywhere.

-Although NPM is the package management tool from NodeJS, it's also great for frontend development.
+Although NPM is the package management tool for NodeJS, it's also great for frontend development.

 Before you start, make sure that your NodeJS version is recent enough.